 ABOUT THE LIBRARY

-In its historic building, the New Brunswick Free Public Library strives to give personalized, quality service to the community.
-The library traces its roots back to the 1796 Union Library Company.
+The New Brunswick Free Public Library traces its roots back to the 1796 Union Library Company.
 The present library, incorporated in 1890, has been serving the community for over a century from its Carnegie building (completed in 1903) on Livingston Avenue.
-To delve a little deeper into the library's history, feel free to download and read this Centennial Tribute pamphlet found in the library's vertical file!
+To delve a little deeper into the library's history, download this Centennial Tribute pamphlet.

-The library was expanded in 1990 with the addition of a larger Reference Room and a Community Meeting Room.
+The library expanded in 1990 with the addition of a larger Reference Room and a Community Meeting Room.
 In 1994, the Children’s Room was expanded and a Storytime Room was added.
-A new elevator completed in 2002 provides handicapped access to multiple levels of the library and added convenience for others discouraged by stairs.
+A new elevator was added in 2002 to provide handicapped access to most of the library and is a convenience for others discouraged by stairs.

-The library is administered by a professional staff of ten under the direction of a Board of Trustees.
-Open in the evening and on Saturdays throughout the year, the library is also open most Sundays between September and May.
+The library staff includes more than ten professional librarians, under the direction of a Board of Trustees.
+Open evenings and on Saturdays throughout the year, the library is also open most Sundays between September and May.
 Library users can also telephone or email the library with questions.

-The Library stresses service to all but especially to children and teenagers.
-The Children’s Room offers a variety of programs including storytimes and a summer reading program.
-For teens, there is a homework center as well as our expanding Young Adult collection of books and magazines.
-Visits to the Library by classes, day care groups, scout troops or other groups can be arranged by calling either the Children’s or Young Adult Librarians.
+The library stresses service to all but especially to children and teenagers.
+The Children’s Room offers a variety of programs including story-times and a summer reading program.
+For teens, there is a homework center as well as the Young Adult books and magazines.
+Visits to the Library by classes, day cares, scout troops, or other groups can be arranged by calling either the Children’s or Young Adult Librarians.

-The Library is an electronic doorway while still having 80,000 books, over 200 periodicals, and over one thousand audio/video materials.
-In addition to many online databases, the Library has microfilms of New Brunswick newspapers including the Home News from 1783 until today.
+The library is an electronic doorway while still having approximately 80,000 books, 100 periodicals, and over one thousand audio/video materials.
+In addition to online databases, the library has microfilms of New Brunswick newspapers including the Home News from 1783 until today.
+A digitization project has made about half these newspapers available online.
 An extensive New Brunswick collection includes maps, reproducible pictures, slides, and pamphlets from New Brunswick and the surrounding communities.
-More information about our collections can be found under the Library Materials heading here on this website.
+Visit the Library Materials page for more information.

-A heavily used service of the Library is its meeting room, where non-profit organizations can hold public meetings.
+A heavily used service of the library is its meeting rooms, where non-profit organizations can hold public meetings.
 Demand requires that interested organizations request the room as early as possible.
 To book the room, call 732-745-5108 x28.
-To learn more about our meeting rooms click here.
+For more information, click here.

-The Library is a member of the Libraries of Middlesex Automation Consortium.
-Using the catalog terminals located in the Library (or by accessing the catalog online) you can locate books and other items both in our library and in most surrounding public libraries.
-Almost all of these materials can be sent to the Library within days.
+The NBFPL is a member of the Libraries of Middlesex Automation Consortium.
+Using the catalog terminals in the library, or by accessing the catalog online, you can locate books and other items in our library as well as in most surrounding public libraries.
+Almost all of these materials can be sent to this library within days.
 If speed is essential, you can go to one of the reciprocal libraries, including LMxAC, MURAL, and the Raritan Valley Federation libraries.
-For a list of these libraries, please click here or contact the library at 732.745.5108x25.
+For a list of these libraries, please click here or contact the library at 732.745.5108 x25.